Practical exams (face to face)

 20 minutes

-Sometimes it is useful for the examiner to be briefed about a candidate’s condition so that they can be sensitive in the way they deliver the exam, even if no specific adjustments are needed.
-However, please be aware that assessment standards remain the same for all candidates.
+Sometimes it is useful for the examiner to be briefed about a candidate’s condition so that they can deliver the exam with awareness of this, even if no specific adjustments are needed.

 After the exam, candidates with dyslexia, or who use screen reader software, may request a typed-up copy of their report form.
 To request this, please email music-csn@trinitycollege.com with a scan of the report form.